 Baltimore is a patchwork of over 200 eclectic neighborhoods that give this big city a cozy feel.
 Go beyond the tourist-heavy Inner Harbor and you will be richly rewarded.

 If you’ve already explored Charm City, the time is ripe for a return visit.
-There are plenty of new dining and drinking spots plus a new bike share that will keep you in gear all weekend long.
+There are plenty of new dining and drinking spots plus a bike share that will keep you in gear all weekend long.

 Even die-hard carnivores won’t be asking where’s the beef when they dine at Encantada.
 This modern American eatery puts vegetables front and center, producing dishes that will have vegans, veggies, pescaterians and meat-eaters mouth’s watering.
 Animal proteins are not excluded from the menu but they are chosen with care and used with discretion.
 Rooted in the belief that getting back to the basics moves us forward, the chef supports regional farms, ranches and aquaculture, nurturing the concept of sustainability.